Citizens' Commission to Investigate the FBI: Members

-On March 11, 1976, the FBI closed their investigation of the group's burglary without conclusively identifying any of the perpetrators.
-The members' identities remained a secret until early 2014, when all seven of the eight who could be found agreed to be interviewed by journalist Betty Medsger, who was writing a nonfiction book on the event: The Burglary.
+On March 11, 1976, the FBI closed their investigation of the group's actions without conclusively identifying any of the perpetrators.
+The eight members' identities remained a secret until early 2014, when all seven participants who could be found agreed to be interviewed by journalist Betty Medsger, who was writing a nonfiction book on the event: The Burglary.

-Of these seven, five agreed to be publicly identified: Keith Forsyth, Bonnie Raines, her husband John C. Raines (who, 10 years prior to the burglary, was a member of the Freedom Riders), and Robert "Bob" Williamson; the mastermind and recruiter, William C. Davidon, died in 2013 before the book was published but had planned to reveal his involvement, as well.
+Of these seven, five agreed to be publicly identified, including Keith Forsyth, Bonnie Raines, her husband John C. Raines (who, 10 years prior to the burglary, was a member of the Freedom Riders), and Robert "Bob" Williamson.
+The mastermind and recruiter, William C. Davidon, in 1971 a professor of physics at Haverford College, died in 2013 before the book was published but had authorized revelation of his involvement as well.
 The other two burglars who were interviewed for the hardcover edition chose to be identified by the pseudonyms "Susan Smith" and "Ron Durst".

 The final burglar, Judi Feingold, had, unlike the others, fled across the country in 1971 and could not be found for 43 years.
-When she discovered that the other burglars were breaking their silence, she contacted Robert Williamson and eventually was interviewed by Medsger as well, which was included in the epilogue to the paperback edition of The Burglary.
-On March 7, 2021, in recognition of the 50th anniversary of the burglary, Ralph Daniel of San Rafael, California, revealed himself to be one of the burglars.
-The last anonymous member, Sara Shumer of Berkeley, California – in 1971 a political science professor at Haverford College (where Davidon taught physics) – disclosed her participation in 2024 for inclusion in coverage of the incident on the Ed Helms podcast, SNAFU.
+When she learned that the other members of the group were breaking their silence, she contacted Robert Williamson and eventually was interviewed by Medsger as well, which was included in the epilogue to the paperback edition of The Burglary.
+On March 7, 2021, in recognition of the 50th anniversary of the burglary, Ralph Daniel of San Rafael, California, revealed himself to be "Ron Durst."
+The last anonymous member, Sara Shumer of Berkeley, California ("Susan Smith" in the book) – in 1971 a political science professor at Haverford (where Davidon taught physics) – disclosed her participation for the first time in 2024 on the Ed Helms podcast, SNAFU.

 Several months after the burglary, Forsyth and Williamson were also members of The Camden 28, a separate activist group that broke into a draft board to destroy documents, in an effort to impede the military draft and make an anti-war statement.